- What is the Michigan Good Food Fund?

 Who is involved?

-Michigan Good Food Fund's Stakeholder Board, assembled in 2021, co-creates the initiative's success, sets investment policies and priorities, informs strategies, and holds accountability to initiative partners as an active feedback loop with regular reporting.
-The Stakeholder Board includes entrepreneurs, capital and technical assistance providers, food system practitioners, and community partners from across the state.
 In 2021, Fair Food Network became the administrative manager of Michigan Good Food Fund.
 From 2015-2020, Capital Impact Partners led administrative management of the Michigan Good Food Fund.
 In 2021, Fair Food Network transitioned into this role.

 Michigan Good Food Fund was developed by four founding partners: Capital Impact Partners, Fair Food Network, Michigan State University Center for Regional Food Systems, and W.K.
 Kellogg Foundation.
 Initial funders, including The Kresge Foundation, Max M. & Marjorie S. Fisher Foundation, and Northern Trust Corporation also supported this innovative effort alongside federal Healthy Food Financing Initiative funding.